Acmella oleracea in skincare

 CostCosmetic product price (low)$300-700+ per session

-SafetyCosmetic; well-tolerated topicallyPrescription; requires medical administration
+SafetyCosmetic; for topical use (patch-test first)Prescription; requires medical administration

 What acmella actually does (and doesn't)